capaj/be-pretty/README.md

 npm i be-pretty -g
 ```

+Requires that you have npm/yarn and `npx` globally available

 ## Usage

 When you are in an old codebase which needs to be pretty now, and stay pretty forever and ever execute